- Mission Statement

 As part of the HHS mission to provide health and human services to the nation, the Department is committed to continuously improving on the delivery of those services.
 That goal is accomplished through the evaluation of HHS programs to examine the performance of those programs in achieving their intended objectives.
 An important component of the HHS evaluation function is communicating the findings and recommendations of completed evaluation studies.
 The Department produces a Performance Improvement Report, available at http://aspe.hhs.gov/evaluation/performance, to make available to its stakeholders and the public summaries of evaluation studies recently completed and others in progress.
 The Department organizes evaluations by the strategic goals and objectives of the most current HHS Strategic Plan.

 Throughout this Plan, narrative sections under strategic goals and objectives describe how evaluations contributed to the strategic directions the Department has chosen to improve health and human services outcomes for the populations it serves.
 In addition, strategies related to conducting research and evaluations, and applying that knowledge to programs and other efforts, are included throughout the Plan.

 External Risk Factors

-GPRA also requires “identification of those key factors external to the agency and beyond its control that could significantly affect the achievement of the strategic goals.”
+The GPRA Modernization Act also requires that agencies identify “key factors external to the agency and beyond its control that could significantly affect the achievement of the strategic goals.”
 HHS agencies and offices have identified a number of economic, demographic, social, and environmental risk factors; these factors are included in the narratives at the beginning of each goal chapter.
-These risks include changing demographics in the general population and in the health, public health, and human services workforce; increased demand for services; and challenging fiscal conditions at the state and local levels.
+These risks include shifts in demographics in the general population and in the health, public health, and human services workforce; the new global regulatory environment; increased and changing demand for services; and challenging fiscal conditions at the state and local levels.